 You will need a browser to check HTML files.
-To start with, any browser, Google Chrome, Opera, Firefox or Internet Explorer will be enough, but later on you will need all of them.
-The thing is that every browser has its own characteristics, and you will need to check your code in each of them.
+To start with, any browser, Google Chrome, Opera, or Firefox will be enough, but later on, you will need all of them.
+The thing is that every browser has its characteristics, and you will need to check your code in each of them.

 Checking validity of HTML code is an important part web pages development process.
 Special programs or services, validators, are used to check the validity or syntactical correctness of a fragment of code or document.